Is 2 GHz better than 2.4 GHz?

 Separating the bands of the router may help you to maximise the WiFi speeds around your home.
 2.4Ghz (gigahertz) can cover a further distance from the router, however the connection speeds are slightly slower.
 5Ghz covers a shorter distance from the router, but the speeds are faster.

-READ ALSO: Is Lord and God the same in the Bible?
+READ ALSO: Is Ben Hur in the bible?

 What is the difference between 2 4 GHz and 5 GHz?